varJonathanR/404-not-found/README.md

 # 404-not-found
+1st devChallenges project

 ## What is it about?

-This is a devChallenge's proyect about Responsive Web Desing
+This is a devChallenge's project about Responsive Web Desing

 ##What technology have I utilized?